Pray to become a stronger person

 Good Morning Everyone,

-Our theme for this month: “There is power in hope”
+Our theme for this month: The power of hope”

 God Bless,